 You will benefit from unique and professional mentoring from a curator in one of our partner museums, galleries or other cultural spaces for the duration of the course, culminating in the delivery of a real-world curatorial project.
-Our partners are renowned creative and cultural organisations: Arnolfini, Bristol Museum and Art Gallery, Chapter (Cardiff), Encounters Film Festival, In Between Time Festival, M-Shed, Royal West of England Academy, Situations, Spike Island, Watershed, National Museum of Wales, Cardiff and ss Great Britain.
+Our partners are renowned creative and cultural organisations: Arnolfini, Bristol Archives, Bristol Museum and Art Gallery, Chapter (Cardiff), Encounters Film Festival, In Between Time Festival, M-Shed, Royal West of England Academy, Situations, Spike Island, Watershed, National Museum of Wales, Cardiff and ss Great Britain.
 A mentor is allocated based on your skills, interests and career aspirations and brings current industry insight and valuable support and guidance.

 Through the final live project with your partner institution, you will gain interesting and relevant curatorial experience, sourcing venues, developing audiences, planning, programming and project management whilst developing key contacts.

 The course is made up of five modules taught over three semesters (January - December):